 This really tasty Agaric is still considered rare in most books but it seems to have become more common in the UK over the last couple of years.
-It grows in clusters so it’s found in large numbers but needs careful cleaning to remove grit.
+It grows in clusters so it’s found in large numbers but needs careful cleaning to remove all of the grit.

 |Average Mushroom height (CM)